 George flew British Airways from the U.S. to Heathrow, which he said was “super easy.
 The Verifly app BA makes you download completely makes all the difference.
 Fastest check-in process I have ever experienced for an England-bound flight.”

 Greg, who traveled from Washington, DC with his family reports that “In order to get our boarding passes, we had to show proof of vaccination for all eligible adults (not the kids under age 12) and proof of a negative COVID test taken within the previous 72 hours for all travelers, regardless of age.
 We had to show that again before boarding the plane.”

 George says, “Once we landed at Heathrow, the process through customs and walking out (e.g. spot bag checks) was even easier.
 Customs was empty.
 Five policemen merely eyed us as we left the last corridor.
 Nothing more.”

 Of course, that’s just the airport experience.
-Until October 4, you’ll still need a test after arriving.
+Depending on the requirements in effect when you travel, you may still need a test after arriving.
 Greg suggests doing that at Heathrow.